Guide

 2. Converted Closet Bar

 Transform a basement closet into a concealed wet bar.
 Open the doors to reveal a sink, mini fridge, and shelving.
 Close them to hide everything.
-Perfect for multi-use basements where a visible bar isn’t always appropriate.
+Useful for multi-use basements where a visible bar isn’t always appropriate.

 3. Floating Shelf Bar Wall

 Wall-mounted floating shelves with LED underlighting, a countertop mounted to the wall, and an under-counter sink.
-No cabinets, no bulk — just clean lines and function.
+No cabinets, no bulk, just clean lines and function.
 Costs $3,000-$5,000 installed.

 4. The Corner Bar